-The evaluated coffee will be ground and poured into different cups and then water is added.
+The evaluated coffee will be ground and poured into different cups, and then water is added.
 The experts tested with hot and cold water in turn.

-1. Why is cupping important?
+Why is cupping important?

 A professional roaster will certainly never skip the cupping process.
-Daily cupping helps to overcome conditions in the roasting process such as being too bitter, pale, or burnt in coffee.
+Daily cupping helps overcome conditions in the roasting process, such as being too bitter, pale, or burnt in coffee.

-- Do you notice the scent of nuts, if so, which ones are they reminiscent of: chestnuts, peanuts or almonds?
+- Do you notice the smell of nuts?
+If so, which ones are they reminiscent of chestnuts, peanuts, or almonds?
 Take notes and compare.
-Note: just put your nose close to the cup and smell it, don’t use a spoon to scoop it up, or touch the foam
+Note: just put your nose close to the cup and smell it, don’t use a spoon to scoop it up or touch the foam

 - Step 3: After 4 minutes, gently stir the surface of the coffee with a spoon three times, breaking up the foam.
 Rinse the spoon in hot water between all cups so you don’t get any scents from another cup.